zilliztech/zdoc/versioned_docs/version-byoc/tutorials/authorization/organization-access/organization-settings/use-recycle-bin.md

     1. You can rename the cluster and reset its size and password for connection.

-1. Click **Restore**.
+1. Click __Restore__.
 Zilliz Cloud will start creating the cluster with the specified attributes and restore your data to the created cluster.

 <Admonition type="info" icon="📘" title="Notes">

-During restoration, the status of your cluster will change from **CREATING** to **RESTORING** and finally **RUNNING**.
-When the cluster is running, all your deleted data are restored.
+<p>During restoration, the status of your cluster will change from <strong>CREATING</strong> to <strong>RESTORING</strong> and finally <strong>RUNNING</strong>.
+When the cluster is running, all your deleted data are restored.</p>

 </Admonition>